profusion/android-sdk-addon-example/README.md

 ## SDK Add-on configs
 If you already have a service, then this is the interesting part:
 You need a `.mk` file that defines the name and properties of your SDK Add-on, and several other files that define miscellaneous properties such as the API level being used, the revision version, and the libraries contained in the add-on.
 During the Android build, these files are bundled into a `.zip` containing the add-on to be distributed.
 In the next sections, I will go into further detail into each of the included files.

+**PS**: Here, we will only show the files with the HelloWorld service.
+But if you look at these files in the source itself, you will see how to add more Services/Managers to the add-on.

 ##### `profusion_sdk_addon.mk`